Karlosian/ContinentalBuffet/README.md

 1. Pop bubbles in the mini-game to earn coins
 2. Use your coins to buy ingredients
 3. Cook international recipes
-4. Unlock new recipes by achieving target scores
+4. Unlock new recipes by achieving a high enough score in the bubble minigame
-5. Expand your culinary journey across continents!

 ---